jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Rendered even more genial than his wont by these reflections, the rich man paused, ere leaving the dining-room, to say to Louis,&mdash;

 "My little girl has not thanked you yet for the slippers, Mr. Metzerott.
-I suppose they came from you, as that is your department at'Prices'"
+I suppose they came from you, as that is your department at 'Prices.'"

 "Yes," said Louis quietly, "it is my department."